FridaySalami/cookbook-chefstore/src/content/recipes/baked-camembert-cheeseboard-chutney.md

 ## Why You'll Love This

-It’s gooey.
-It’s creamy.
-It’s got sweet tang from the chutney and crunch from the crust.
-This is the kind of thing that makes people gather round with a slice of bread and not want to leave.
+It’s soft.
+It’s spoonable.
+It’s got tang, warmth, and enough gooey charm to turn any table into a gathering.
+The chutney lifts the richness, the thyme adds a whisper of woodland, and the bread?
+That’s your shovel to scoop it all up.
+One bake and you’ll be hooked.

 ## Ingredients

-- 1 whole Camembert (in a wooden box if possible)
+- 1 whole Camembert
 - 2–3 tbsp Bay Tree Cheeseboard Chutney
-- A few sprigs fresh thyme (optional)
+- A few thyme sprigs (optional)
 - Crusty bread, crackers, or toasted baguette, to serve

 ## Instructions

-1. Preheat oven to 180°C (fan).
+1. **Preheat your oven to 180°C (fan).**
-2. If using a wooden box, remove any plastic and place Camembert back in the box base.
-Score the top in a criss-cross pattern.
+   This allows the cheese to melt slowly and evenly.

+2. **Unwrap the Camembert and place it in the base of its wooden box.**
+   Discard any plastic wrapping.
+If there’s no box, wrap the cheese in baking paper and foil to contain the melt.

+3. **Score the top of the rind with a sharp knife in a criss cross pattern.**
+   This helps the heat reach the creamy centre and makes it easier to spoon once baked.

-3. Place on a baking tray and bake for 15–20 minutes until soft in the centre.
+4. **Set the box on a baking tray and bake for 15–20 minutes.**
-4. Remove from oven and top with Bay Tree Cheeseboard Chutney.
-5. Scatter with thyme if using.
-Serve immediately with bread for dipping.
+   It’s ready when the middle feels soft and molten to the touch.
+If it starts to bulge or leak, you’re right on time.

+5. **Carefully remove from oven and spoon the chutney over the top.**
+   Let the heat warm it through it’ll mingle with the cheese like old friends.

+6. **Scatter with thyme if using and serve immediately.**
+   Get the bread in there while it’s hot and drippy.

 ## Tips

-- Want to get fancy?
-Stud with garlic slivers or drizzle with honey before baking.
+- **Tuck in garlic slivers** before baking for a mellow, roasted depth.
+- **Drizzle with honey** before the oven for that sweet-meets-savoury hit.
-- Try it with Bay Tree Spicy Onion Marmalade for a bolder bite.
+- **Switch up the chutney** Bay Tree Spicy Onion Marmalade brings a sharper contrast.
-- No Camembert box?
-Wrap in baking paper and foil to contain the melt.
+- **Don’t overbake.** If it’s bubbling like lava and looks greasy, it’s gone too far.

 ## Goes Great With

-- A crisp glass of white wine or dry cider
+- A **chilled white wine** (Sauvignon Blanc or Chenin Blanc) or a **dry cider**
-- Pickles, charcuterie, or roasted grapes
+- **Pickles, charcuterie**, or even **roasted grapes** for a pop of sweetness
-- Fireside snacks or Sunday starter spreads
+- A **fireside evening**, or as the **centrepiece of a Sunday spread**

+---

+> **Gather round, tear the bread, and let it drip.**
+> Good food don’t always need cutlery just timing, company, and the right kind of mess.